Legal Counsel From Social Security Disability Attorneys

 Make yourself available

 Unfortunately, even a pristine and thoroughly completed application won't guarantee a granting of SSDI benefits.
 If you are denied, don't give up!
-More than 60% of the claims that are reviewed by a Tennessee administrative law judge (ALJ) are granted.
+More than 60% of the disability benefits claims that are reviewed by a Tennessee administrative law judge (ALJ) are granted.
 Request your appeal as soon as possible as there is a 60-day time limit.
 If you wait too long, you will be required to begin the process all over again.